Do NOT pull or cut down the plant. OISC will properly remove and dispose of the plant to prevent spreading seeds and re-sprouting.

 - Sand-grained sized seeds are also easily spread by birds and other animals when they eat the fruit, and by people when dirt or mud containing the seeds stick to shoes, clothing, equipment, or vehicles.

-- First detected in 2011 at the Kahuku Training Area, devil weed is now found in Kahana Valley and Pupukea.
+- First detected in 2011 at the Kahuku Training Area, devil weed is now found in Kahana Valley, Pūpūkea and most recently in ’Aiea (2015).
 Kahuku Training Area is also the weekend home of the Kahuku Motocross Track, popular with motocross and dirt bike enthusiasts and hunters.
 Decontamination of bikes and hunting gear after use is necessary to prevent it from spreading across O’ahu, as well as to other islands.

 - OISC’s management goal for devil weed is island-wide detection and eradication.